HAMK-ICT-Project8/arduino-projects/Cluster Communication Port/Ambient LED via BT/README.md

 ### Bluetooth pairing
 1. Open up your computer's bluetooth settings.
 In Windows 10, right-click Bluetooth icon in toolbar -> "Add Device"
 2. In "Settings" window click "Add Bluetooth Device"
-3. Select Sparkfun Bluetooth module
+3. Select Sparkfun Bluetooth module, default password is 1234
 4. Check which port was assigned to it.
 On the right side of "Settings" window click "More Bluetooth Settings"
 5. In Bluetooth Settings window go to "Serial ports" tab
 6. You have now two ports assigned to the bluetooth module, note port number of the one with outgoing data